-ANIM 221 Character Animation
+ANIM 221 Character Design

 This course focuses on the examination and exploration of the figure, both nude and clothed, as a reference for creating animated characters, sequential studies, and caricature.
 Studio.
 Prerequisite: ANIM 203, Sophomore Studio I: Animation; ANIM 102, Beginning Figure Drawing; or FOUN 105, Introduction to Figure Drawing.

 Students examine and explore composition, lighting, color, style, character design, and various painting techniques as components of animation development and visual storytelling.
 Emphasis is placed on techniques used by professional development artists and illustrators in the animation industry.
 Prerequisites: ANIM 221, Character Animation; ANIM 204, Sophomore Studio II: Layout.